271-257 thousand years ago

 The simplest way to account for the broad Africa/non-Africa distinction would be to assume a large homogenous founder population in Africa, with a smallish number of people leaving Africa and going through a genetic bottleneck, thereby reducing their genetic variation.
 But recently we’ve been learning that the African situation is more complicated.
 Specifically, there used to be a lot of genetic differentiation between different regions within Africa.
 Recent population movements have smoothed out some of that variation, but recent work on ancient DNA has been bringing this more variegated past to light.

 A case in point: the latest data imply that the Bushmen of Southern Africa separated from other African populations (East African, West African) around 260,000 years ago (at least), long before the major Out Of Africa venture by modern humans.
 What’s more, the very latest data imply that the Bushmen have received outside genetic input pretty recently, in the last 1-2 thousand years.
-This admixture, 9-22% of the ancestry of modern Bushmen, is absent from a 2,000 year old skeleton form Ballito Bay, South Africa.
+This admixture, 9-22% of the ancestry of modern Bushmen, is absent from a 2,000 year old skeleton from Ballito Bay, South Africa.

 The intruding population were probably pastoralists whose livestock, and a fraction of their genes, ultimately derived from the Near East.
 Another fraction of their genes originated in the Sahel or East Africa.
 And they probably spoke a language in the Nilo-Saharan or Afro-Asiatic family.
 These language families pop up as a substrate in East Africa, although largely overlain by the later expansion of Bantu speakers.